Trump throws GOP into chaos

 - Series of Reublicans Republicans urge Trump to abandon the campaign

-(CNN)The Republican Party is in a meltdown unlike anything it has experienced in modern times.
+(CNN)The Republican Party is in a meltdown unlike anything it has experienced in modern times -- and it's unfolding just one month before Election Day.

 Many in the GOP are reeling from shock, revulsion and utter confusion about what to do next after a video surfaced Friday of Donald Trump talking about women in crude and aggressive sexual terms.

-New revelations emerged Saturday after CNN's Kfile reviewed hours of newly uncovered audio of demeaning conversations Trump held over a 17-year period with radio shock-jock Howard Stern.
+- How the shocking hot mic tape of Donald Trump was exposed

 The topics discussed included his daughter Ivanka's physique, having sex with women during their menstrual cycles, threesomes, and checking out of relationships with women after they turn 35.

-The fallout on Saturday revealed a party in chaos as more than a dozen Republicans either pulled their support for Trump or said his running mate, Mike Pence, should lead the ticket.
+The fallout on Saturday revealed a party in chaos as dozens of Republicans either pulled their support for Trump or said his running mate, Mike Pence, should lead the ticket.
 Pence, the governor of Indiana, criticized Trump and canceled a scheduled appearance in Wisconsin on behalf of the campaign later Saturday.

 Even Trump's wife, Melania, who has kept a low profile in recent months, released a statement saying Trump's comments were "offensive."